phpinto/big_data_with_hadoop/README.md

 ```

 - **Running the program:**
-  - To run the MapReduce job, you need to change directories to Top100Words/src and run the top_100_words.sh shell script by running the following commands:
+  - To run the MapReduce job, you need to change directories to Top100Words/src and run the top_100_words.sh shell script by running the following commands from the root directory of the repository:
 ```shell
     cd Top100Words/src
     sh top_100_words.sh